Philadelphia Pennsylvania, USA Travel Guide

 Extend your journey to discover more of the Northeast and Mid-Atlantic regions, building upon your Philadelphia visit.

 Amtrak remains a premier choice for linking to major cities, providing speedy and comfortable journeys.
-This prevents the hassles of traffic and car parking often present when driving between densely populated areas.
+This stops the hassles of traffic and car parking often present when driving between densely populated areas.
 For exploring rural Pennsylvania, a rental car is recommended, offering the freedom to visit off-the-beaten-path sites at your leisure.

 The New england area Corridor Route connects Philadelphia, New York City, and Boston, creating a tour through three culturally and historically significant cities.
-For those interested in early American history, the Mid-Atlantic History Route heads south to Baltimore, Washington D.C., and can apply to Colonial Williamsburg.
+For those interested in early Us history, the Mid-Atlantic History Route heads south to Baltimore, Washington D.C., and can apply to Colonial Williamsburg.

 Perfect for sampling another city's highlights or revisiting a favorite spot.